Behrouz Vossoughi: Personal life

-Behrouz was born in Khoy, Iran.
+Behrouz was born in Khoy, Imperial State of Iran.
 He moved to Tehran when he was in his teenage years.
 He has two brothers: Changiz Vossoughi and Shahrad Vossoughi.

-Vossoughi was briefly married in the 1970s, to the Iranian singer Googoosh.
+Vossoughi was briefly married in the 1970s to the Iranian singer Googoosh.
 He currently lives in Marin County, California with his wife, Katayoun "Katty" Amjadi (also known as Catherine Vossoughi).

 Career

 He started acting in films with Samuel Khachikian in Toofan dar Shahre Ma and Abbas Shabaviz's Gole gomshodeh (1962), and became a major star as the brooding hero of the revenge drama Qeysar (1969), directed by Masoud Kimiai.
 Vossoughi received the Best Actor Award at the Sepas Film Festival for this role.

-He went on to collaborate with Kimiai on five more films including Dash Akol (1971).
-His next collaboration with Kimiai was The Deer (1974) in which he played the role of Seyed Rasoul.
+He went on to collaborate with Kimiai on five more films, including Dash Akol (1971).
+His next collaboration with Kimiai was The Deer (1974), in which he played the role of Seyed Rasoul.
 Vossoughi's most acclaimed performance was as Zar Mohamad, a peasant seeking justice in Tangsir (1973) directed by Amir Naderi.
 In 1975 Vossoughi appeared in The Beehive in the role of Ebi.
 In 1978, Vossoughi partnered with Ali Hatami in another film, Sooteh-Delan.

 He was one of the first Iranians to appear in American and European co-productions, such as Caravans (1978), co-starring with Anthony Quinn, Jennifer O'Neill and Michael Sarrazin.
 He also appeared in The Invincible Six (1970) with Curd Jürgens, and Sphinx (1981) with Frank Langella and Lesley-Anne Down.

 In 2000, at the San Francisco Film Festival award ceremony, Abbas Kiarostami was awarded the Akira Kurosawa Prize for lifetime achievement in directing, but then gave it to Vossoughi for his contribution to Iranian cinema.
-In addition to his acting career, in 2012 Vossoughi was an official festival judge for the Noor Iranian Film Festival.
+In addition to his acting career, in 2012, Vossoughi was an official festival judge for the Noor Iranian Film Festival.
 He is currently a judge on Persian Talent Show.